vanapallikavyasri/Face-recognition-based-attendance/README.md

 ![Taking Attendance 26-05-2022 19_48_50](https://user-images.githubusercontent.com/72351336/170668737-d3d78830-956c-4a78-bf80-8e919dfd8014.png)

-As u have pressed 'Q' to turn off your camera,you could find live attendance for the day on the screen in tabular format.
+As you have pressed 'Q' to turn off your camera,you could find live attendance for the day on the screen in tabular format.

 ![Attendance System 26-05-2022 20_02_15](https://user-images.githubusercontent.com/72351336/170671017-720dc6ab-8b1d-432a-9e7e-08f0d65ac5ba.png)

-As you have taken attendance, an excel sheet will be created inside the Attendance folder as per date and time and you could find deatils of users,if you open it
+As you have taken attendance, an excel sheet will be created inside the Attendance folder as per date and time and you could find details of users,if you open it

 ![WhatsApp Image 2022-05-27 at 11 03 32 AM](https://user-images.githubusercontent.com/72351336/170669899-1aa997ea-5a38-482d-bbcc-e34d4b45cbed.jpeg)

+##### Done with the attendance!!

-You can press "Exit" button to quit from the page.
+##### You can press "Exit" button,to quit from the page.

+#### Thanks for reading!!

+For any queries mail me at vanapallikavyasri@gmail.com